erizov/Professor/semester_1/lecture_05_trees/binary_tree/README.md

 ## Often Used Together With

-Binary Tree is commonly used in combination with:
+Binary Tree is used in combination with:

 - **Bst**: Often combined for comprehensive solutions
-- **Avl Tree**: Often combined for comprehensive solutions
-- **Red Black Tree**: Often combined for comprehensive solutions
-- **B Tree**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks